-One of the things that really stresses me out when I have a bunch of people over is the clean-up and making this for parties or get togethers.
-It’s hard because I want to enjoy myself and my the company of friends but it’s constantly in the back of my head to clean up the mess I made from making the dip.
+One of the things that really stresses me out when I have a bunch of people over is the clean-up and making this for parties or get-togethers.
+It’s hard because I want to enjoy myself and the company of friends but it’s constantly in the back of my head to clean up the mess I made from making the dip.

 I mean this, thank gosh for the Franke Chef Center.
 My studio has become a man hangout so sports watching is at an all-time high in this place, and I could not be more thankful that it’s equipped with the Chef Center.

 I use the colander and cutting board accessories on a daily basis to prep up food and it really came through for me when making this recipe.
 I washed off my produce, chopped it up, and when I was done, I sprayed off everything with my Franke Chef Center faucet.
 It’s seriously such a time saver and cleaning up could not be easier.

 I’ve made a bunch of dips in my day, like this Homemade Smoked Salmon Dip Recipe, but for some reason, this one really sticks with the folks that eat it.

 The best part about this is that it could not be easier to make.

 1. Start by cooking off some bacon in a slow cooker until it is crispy.
 Make sure your slow cooker has a saute function on it.

 2. Add in the ground meat and cook until it is cooked through and no more pink is visible.

 3. Next, simply add in the pasteurized cheese, shredded cheddar, diced tomatoes, jalapeño, and red onion, and cook on low heat until all the ingredients are melted together, which takes about 30 minutes.
 This recipe definitely works best in a slow cooker because it will stop it from burning and you can constantly keep hot and melted.

 4. Finish it off with a brown ale beer, sliced green onions, crisp-cooked bacon, and chopped cilantro.